kblok/kblok.github.io/_posts/2021-03-22-puppeteer-sharp-3-is-here.md

 PuppeteerSharp 3 is the first version that doesn't fully map the same version (Puppeteer 3) upstream.
 It's quite a Frankenstein, version-wise, but for good!
 The first neat feature is that Puppeteer-Sharp is shipping Chromium 90.0.4403.0, which is the version that Puppeteer v8 is using.
 The second new feature is [EmulateNetworkConditionsAsync](http://www.puppeteersharp.com/api/PuppeteerSharp.Page.html#PuppeteerSharp_Page_EmulateNetworkConditionsAsync_PuppeteerSharp_NetworkConditions_), which was also a feature introduced in Puppeteer v8.
 This method allows the use to emulate networks such as 3G or 4G.
-And last, but not least, is experimental Firefox support.
+And last, but not least: Experimental Firefox support.
 *You can find the complete changelog on the [release page](https://github.com/hardkoded/puppeteer-sharp/releases/tag/v3.0.0).*
 # The state of the Fox